 FICO Score 2 (Experian)

-The FICO Score 2, the Experian/Fair Isaac Risk Model v2, is the version mortgage lenders use to see your credit activity via Experian.
-This score emphasizes factors like payment history and overall debt levels to evaluate your reliability when paying back loans. 📝
+FICO Score 2, the Experian/Fair Isaac Risk Model v2, puts a magnifying glass on your credit score for a house, focusing on your payment history and total debt.
+If you’ve got late payments lurking in your past, the FICO 2 will make sure lenders see them.
+This score emphasizes factors like payment history and overall debt levels to evaluate your reliability when paying back loans.

 FICO Score 5 (Equifax)